zulip/zulip/templates/zerver/help/include/topic-long-press-menu.md

-1. Press and hold the topic bar to access the long-press menu.
+1. Press and hold the topic title to access the long-press menu.